uswds/uswds-for-designers/README.md

 Wherever appropriate, we have created type styles and layer styles to make these components more easily adapted.

-Style and symbol names are a compromise between US Web Design Standards CSS naming conventions (to transition Sketch files more easily into development) and names that make sense for when thinking about screen design.
+Style and symbol names are a compromise between U.S. Web Design Standards CSS naming conventions (to transition Sketch files more easily into development) and names that make sense for when thinking about screen design.